erizov/Professor/semester_10/lecture_68_llm_evaluation/benchmark_suites/school.en.md

 ## Simple Explanation

-Benchmark Suites is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Benchmark Suites for LLM Evaluation is an algorithm used to solve specific problems in computer science.

 ## Where It's Used